genesiscommunitysuccess/docs/autommated-docs-updates/README.md

 npm run dev:checks [commit-hash]    # Mock services (safe testing) npm run dev:checks:real [commit-hash]  # Real services (creates actual files)
 ```

+> **✨ New:** Commands now use centralized repository paths from `src/config.ts` - much cleaner and easier to maintain!

 Both commands successfully validate the entire service architecture and prove the automation system is ready for production use.